Click Fraud in E-commerce

 The financial scale of this problem is staggering.
 E-commerce businesses alone suffered losses.
 While losses hit $3.8 billion in 2020, 2025/2026 projections show e-commerce ad fraud now exceeds $48 billion annually as AI-driven bot swarms become more sophisticated.
 This figure highlights the widespread and costly nature of the problem, and recent trends suggest the losses are only increasing as bot technology becomes more accessible.

 It isn't just retail that suffers; other sectors, such as online travel, education, and healthcare, also experience significant losses annually.
 However, e-commerce remains the prime target due to the direct link between clicks and revenue.
 Small and medium-sized enterprises are often hit hardest, as they lack the financial cushion to absorb these losses.
-Investing in Fraud Protection For Ecommerce is the only way to insulate your business from these massive industry-wide losses.
+Investing in fraud protection for ecommerce is the only way to insulate your business from these massive industry-wide losses.

 Prevalence of Fraudulent Clicks